 - Impaired coordination

 - Nausea and vomiting

-American physicians prescribe millions of people benzodiazepine-based drugs every year, casting a wide net of potential harm and heartbreak from benzo abuse and addiction.
+American physicians prescribe millions of people Benzodiazepine-based drugs every year, casting a wide net of potential harm and heartbreak from Benzo abuse and addiction.
 Fatal overdose typically occurs when a user’s breathing or heart rate drops so low that it stops entirely.
-Mixing these potentially dangerous substances with other central nervous system (CNS) depressants like alcohol, a common practice when abusing benzodiazepines, greatly increases the odds of a lethal overdose.
+Mixing these potentially dangerous substances with other Central Nervous System (CNS) depressants, like alcohol, is a common practice when abusing Benzodiazepines and greatly increases the odds of a lethal overdose.